Analyzing Deep Neural Networks with Symbolic Propagation: Towards Higher Precision and Faster Verification: Experimental Evaluation

 \paragraph{Proportion of Activated/Deactivated ReLU Nodes}

-Figure 3(c) reports the number of hidden neurons whose ReLU behaviour (i.e., activated or deactivated) has been consistent within the tolerance $\delta$.
-Comparing with Box and Zono, our SymBox and SymZono can confirm the ReLU behaviour with a much higher percentage.
+Table \ref{fig:experimets}(c) reports the number of hidden neurons whose ReLU behaviour (i.e., activated or deactivated) has been consistent within the tolerance $\delta$.
+Compared to \air, our Symb can decide the ReLU behaviour with a much higher percentage.

+We remark that, although the experimental results presented above are based on $3$ fixed inputs, more extensive experiments have already been conducted to confirm that the conclusions are general.
+We randomly sample 1000 pictures (100 pictures per label) from the MNIST dataset, and compute the bound proportion for each of the pair $(m,\delta)$ where $m$ refers to the seven approaches in Table \ref{fig:experimets} and $\delta \in \{0.1, 0.2, 0.3, 0.4, 0.5, 0.6\}$ on FNN1.
+Each entry corresponding to $(m,\delta)$ in Table~(\ref{tab:1000pics}) is the average of bound proportions of approach $m$ over 1000 pictures and fixed tolerance $\delta$.
+Then we get the average of the bound proportion of \air\ with TZono/EZono, Symb with Box/TZono/EZono, and Planet over six different tolerances are $27.98623\%$,$ 27.44977\%$,$11.02104\%$, $11.02104\%$, $11.02104\%$, $7.08377\%$, respectively, which are very close to the first row of Table~\ref{fig:experimets}(a).